American fiddle: Texas swing

 This music, usually considered to be synonymous with Western swing, is bona fide fiddle music and is deeply intertwined with country and folk music as played by Willie Nelson, Merle Haggard, Vince Gill, Dale Watson, the Wheel's Jason Roberts, Jesse Dayton, and Garrison Keillor.
-A well-known example of this music is "Faded Love", which despite some controversy is generally attributed to Bob Wills.:*Mark O'Connor is a legendary performer who also plays bluegrass and jazz but got started as a youth contender in fiddle contests.
+A well-known example of this music is "Faded Love", which despite some controversy is generally attributed to Bob Wills.
+Mark O'Connor is a Texas swing fiddle performer who also plays bluegrass and jazz, but got started as a youth contender in fiddle contests.